Google to build private cable under Atlantic Ocean

 Image credit: Dreamstime

 The search giant has announced plans to lay its own undersea cable beneath the Atlantic Ocean.
-This cable – the first private transatlantic cable – will connect the US and France.
+This cable – its first private transatlantic cable – will connect the US and France.

 The cable will reach from Virginia Beach to the French coast, supporting what Google describes in a blog post as “one of the busiest roads on the internet” and promising high-bandwidth and low-latency cloud connections between the US and EU.